-Our data reveal a variety of different activity structures found in science education Websites.
+Our data reveal a variety of activity structures on science education Websites.
 These included problem-based research scenarios, content presented in the form of storytelling, scientific procedures and explanations communicated through debates, and decision-making scenarios.
-Our data show that only a small percentage of science education Websites appear to be designed to facilitate student choice or provide opportunities for knowledge building, social interaction, small group work, and higher-ordered thinking.
+Our data show that only a small percentage of science education Websites appear to be designed to facilitate student choice or provide opportunities for knowledge-building, social interaction, small group work, and higherorder thinking.

-As a result of our examination of the 19 separate science ENC Digital Dozen Websites and detailed analysis of the 34 WBIs, we also drew 5 conclusions.
+As a result of our examination of the 19 separate science ENC Digital Dozen Websites and detailed analysis of the 34 WBIs, we also drew five conclusions.
 We discuss each below.